 You may want to consider going during one of Jerez’s popular festivals such as the Jerez Flamenco Festival in February, the Jerez Horse Fair in May, or the Jerez Sherry Festival in September that celebrates the grape harvest.
 Plan these trips well in advance as hotels tend to get booked for these festivals.

 Although these are not the best times for the demand of sherry wine and many wineries have seen their doors close in the past years, you will still be able to find a good number of wineries in Jerez.
 We strongly recommend you book in advance, especially if you plan to do winery visits in English.
-A good option is to book our Sherry Winery Pass that includes 2 winery visits selected from the best options available for the day you plan on visiting Jerez.
+The Tio Pepe winery visit is the most obvious choice (and a great overall experience)

 There is, of course, more to Jerez than its sherry wineries.
 Take a look at our suggestions for things to do in one day in Jerez de la Frontera.